-164 Beacon was designed by Fehmer and Page, architects, and built in 1889 by James Smith, builder, as the home of Dr. John Homans, a physician and surgeon, and his wife, Helen Amory (Perkins) Homans.
-They previously had lived at 161 Beacon.
+164 Beacon was designed by Fehmer and Page, architects, and built in 1889-1890 by James Smith, builder, as the home of Dr. John Homans, a physician and surgeon, and his wife, Helen Amory (Perkins) Homans.
+John Homans is shown as the owner on the original building permit application, dated July 22, 1889, and on the final building inspection report, dated September 10, 1890.

 John Homans purchased the land for 164 Beacon on May 29, 1889, from George Peabody of Salem.
 It originally was purchased from the Boston and Roxbury Mill Corporation on March 6, 1860, by architect Charles K. Kirby, who sold it to George Peabody on March 15, 1861.
 It remained vacant for the next 28 years.